5 Common Website Hacking Techniques to Protect Your Business From

 3. SQL/Code Injection

-This common website hack utilizes malicious SQL code to gain access to your website’s backend.
+This common website hacking technique utilizes malicious SQL code injection to gain access to your website’s backend.
 Hackers use this attack to reach your company’s private data, change your data, shutdown your database or manipulate your operating system.

 SQL injections could result in the loss of customer information such as their phone numbers and credit card numbers.
 If your business lets this data be stolen, you could take a massive reputation hit.